Best Tacos in the South Bay

 In honor of National Taco Day we surveyed local South Bay parents on their favorite taco places around town.
 Tacos are one of the most well known traditional foods of Mexico.
 Ranging from soft shell to hard shell, to even a cheesy crust shell, there are so many different types of tacos!
 Our parents love anything from a traditional carne asada taco to a fusion Baja-style fish taco.
 Here are the top local spots for all types of tacos!

 El Tarasco is a hole-in-the-wall kind of restaurant that you don’t normally hear about until one of your co-workers talk about it.
 Multiple parents mentioned this spot and we can see why!
 The traditional tacos (and the whole menu) are dangerously delicious and inexpensive.

 Local moms favored this Mexican restaurant because it is right by Hermosa Beach.
 The best way to enjoy your day here is to devour a plate of savory tacos and have a scenic stroll afterwards.

 Be ready to pour some avocado green sauce on your cheesy crust tacos.
-Yes, you read that correctly, Doty’s taco truck puts cheese crust on their Vampiros crispy tortillas.
+Yes, you read that correctly, Doty’s truck puts cheese crust on their Vampiros crispy tortillas.
 Our moms noted that there is usually a line (probably because of their daily $1 tacos), but it’s worth it.

 Our moms raved about the battered fish tacos and ceviche here.
-Their variety is on point as they offer shrimp, baja, grilled mahi, grilled fish tacos and more!
+Their variety is on point as they offer shrimp, baja, grilled mahi, grilled fish and more!
 People talk about this spot for a reason so you’ll definitely satisfy your seafood cravings here!

 3 words: Deep.
 Fried.
 Shell.
 Of course El Sombrero offers delicious carne asada tacos, but they also spice it up with their special crunchy tacos as well.